Steve Bain

 Wealth – the idea here is that spending reacts less to changes in income if they are seen as temporary, and more to people’s idea of what their long-term income is likely to be.
 This is the permanent income hypothesis, and whilst it is difficult to estimate directly what level of income people will perceive themselves to have in future years, their wealth might serve as a proxy.

-Monetary policy has more or less been operating on a peddle-to-the-metal basis too, but ever since the 2008 financial crisis the US and UK have been in a liquidity trap – meaning that expansion of base money by the central banks has not led to a significant increase in lending via the high street banks.
+In recent times, monetary policy has more or less been operating on a peddle-to-the-metal basis, ever since the 2008 financial crisis the US and UK have been in a liquidity trap – meaning that expansion of base money by the central banks has not led to a significant increase in lending via the high street banks.
 This in turn means that there is a serious lack of any money multiplier effect from the banking system, and therefore monetary policy boosts have been of limited effect.

 Velocity of money does seem to be affected by market sentiment, business confidence and consumer confidence.
-All of these factors have taken a hit because of the pandemic, not so much from younger people but certainly from older people and those most vulnerable.
+All of these factors took a hit because of the Covid pandemic, not so much from younger people but certainly from older people and those most vulnerable.

-The lockdown itself has obviously caused a direct reduction in velocity, because with people locked in their homes they are unable to get to shops, restaurants, bars, gyms and sporting facilities, none of which have been open for business anyway.
-Online spending has picked up, partly mitigating the lockdown, but overall velocity is down very sharply.
+The lockdown itself caused a direct reduction in velocity because, with people locked in their homes, they were unable to get to the shops, although online shopping via Amazon in particular soared.
+Online spending partly mitigated the lockdown but, overall, velocity fell very sharply.

 Sources: